 The Company's right-of-use assets recognized on adoption of IFRS 16 on January 1, 2019 are amortized over their remaining lease term.
-Depreciation of right-of-use assets for the three and nine month periods ended September 30, 2022 compared to the same periods the previous year remained constant and increased by 18%, respectively, due to write-off of certain right-of-use assets, offset by reduced lease amounts in 2022.
+Depreciation of right-of-use assets for the three months ended March 31, 2023 compared to the same period in the previous year remained the same.